nmattia/nmattia.com/posts/2023-01-09-introduction-build-gcc-gnu.md

 ---

 The goal is to have a `gcc` executable built from source, and we'll take a few detours to better understand some pervasive concepts in the "build" world.
+And just to be clear, I'm no GCC or build expert!
+If you see anything suspicious please do reach out.

 > Disclaimer: I love Linux but I also love a display that works when I connect it to my laptop.
 My development machine is an Apple Silicon (M1) MacBook and hence the focus of this article is on macOS, but most of it will apply to Linux and potentially WSL too.